gonzalo-bulnes/production-ready/identify_and_start_isolating_side_effects.md

 Things outside of your code that affect —or are affected by— the behaviour of your code are called side-effects of your code. _(Calling the former a side-effect may be a bit of a stretch but they both can be treated very similarly to our purposes.)_

 Testing code with side-effects is trickier than testing code without side-effects and requires a different approach.
-Besides, side-effects often mark the boundaries between your code and its dependencies, these are places where change might need to happen without notice.
+Also,side-effects often mark the boundaries between your code and its dependencies.
+These are places where change might need to happen without notice.

 It is then generally interesting to identify those areas of side-effects and start isolating them.
 There is a hierarchy here: the most important part is to have side-effects in mind, isolating them is nice but doesn't need to be taken too far at first.